Edgar-Donk/Framed/docs/source/df/df_clean.rst

     max           1055.130000         1016.730000  -1.350000   2.940000

-Obviously British and Continental units cannot be mixed, so the beer types should have been separated, as different dataframes or additional rows, whichever is appropriate.
+Obviously British and Continental units cannot be mixed, so the beer types should have been separated, as different dataframes or additional rows used, whichever is appropriate.

 .. sidebar:: Change the Display Limits